MadMan247/Eds-Sounds/README.md

 Keep in mind that i'm stupid, and steali- borrowing the files and file layouts from the minecraft directory, but somehow it still says that it's an older version of minecraft, and, Quite frankly, I don't care enough to fix it.
 It works; that's what matters.
 If I do find out how to fix it one day, I will.
+(Update: Fixed as of V0.3.1)

 Changelog: